Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Caesars Palace

-Visit one of the most famous hotels in Vegas
+Visit one of the most famous hotels in Vegas.

-📍 Google Maps | Phone: (866) 227-5938 | Website | Hours: 24/7
+📍 Google Maps | Phone: (866) 227-5938 | Website

-Caesars Palace is a luxury hotel on the Las Vegas Strip and it is famous because of its appearance in different movies like “The Hangover” and “Iron Man.”
-The hotel’s iconic restaurant, Guy Savoy, is the only restaurant in America by famous chef Guy Savoy and it is incredible.
+Caesars Palace is a luxury hotel on the Las Vegas Strip.
+It’s famous for appearances in movies like The Hangover and Iron Man.
+The hotel’s iconic restaurant, Guy Savoy, is the only restaurant in America by the namesake celebrity chef.

 Drai’s Beachclub & Nightclub

-Party at one of the best Las Vegas clubs
+Party at one of the best Las Vegas clubs.

-📍 Google Maps | Phone: (702) 777-3800 | Website | Entrance: $100, males, $20-50 females
+📍 Google Maps | Phone: (702) 777-3800 | Website | Entrance: $20+ women, $30+ men

 👉 Pro Tip: Be sure to check the dress code before going out, as most clubs in Las Vegas will not allow people to wear jeans, pants, or torn clothes.